meilisearch/landing/README.md

 Our landing is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).

-If you find any bug on it, this is the right place to [open an issue](https://github.com/meilisearch/landing/issues/new) (make sure you have read our [contributing guidelines](./CONTRIBUTING.md) first).
-Thanks! 🙏
+If you find any bug on it, this is the right place to [open an issue](https://github.com/meilisearch/landing/issues/new).

 ## 🔎 Meilisearch